-The Rainforest School endeavours to teach the whole child: mentally, socially, emotionally and physically.
-Social and emotional skills are an essential component to a happy and satisfying life.
+The Rainforest School endeavours to teach the whole child: academically, socially, emotionally, physically and spiritually.
+Social and emotional skills are an essential component to a healthy and satisfying life.
 These skills can be taught, which is reflected in our approach to positive behaviour management.
 Our key to success is a:

 - kind and consistent approach from staff